Benefits of Working With Clay

 Our Pottery Wheel

 Many schools are excited about providing their students with the opportunity to work on our portable pottery wheel.
 This service is offered in our regular in-school workshop and our Artist in Residence program.
-If a class is booked for the creation of curriculum projects and wheel work, then two instructors are present; one to lead and clay making and one to lead with the pottery wheel work.
-The class will begin with project instruction the regular pottery wheel demonstration and the students will then start the curriculum project.
+If a class is booked for either fused glass or clay building with wheel work, then two instructors are present; one to lead the classroom workshop and one to lead with the pottery wheel work.
+The class will begin with project instruction the regular pottery wheel demonstration and the students will then start the workshop project.
 Each student will temporarily stop their work so that s/he can create a second clay project on the wheel.
 Our instructors will help them to center the clay, shape the piece and then apply a slip glaze to the spinning clay work.
 Each piece will be fired in our kilns and returned to the students with a “food safe” gloss finish.